 “I think women are foolish to pretend they are equal to men, they are far superior and always have been.”

-While I agree with the above quote, as a former evangelical, I feel the need to say it is important to understand that Mary’s status as the Mother of God does not make her equal to or above God (Matt.
+While I think the above quote may be a bit hyperbolic, I think it accurately describes the power of influence women truly withhold that men cannot compare to.
+As a former evangelical, I feel the need to say it is important to understand that Mary’s status as the Mother of God does not make her equal to or above God (Matt.
 10:37).
 The creation is not superior to the Creator.
 Some would argue she is strictly the mother of Jesus.
 But if Jesus is truly God such a statement alludes to a separation of His divinity from His humanity.
 This is known as Nestorianism, an ideology that was rejected as heresy by the early Church in the Council of Ephesus (431 A.D).
 Many Christians criticize Catholics for worshiping Mary like a goddess, but it’s important to understand the difference between giving all glory to a divine being and giving special honour to a creation.
 Mary’s role is to lead us to Christ.
 Just as she said to the wedding guests at Cana,

 “Do whatever He tells you!” – John 2:5 NAB